IDI-Systems/acre2/.github/CONTRIBUTING.md

 ## Requesting a feature

-In order to avoid duplicates and keep the issue tracker organized, we have created a common issue for [ACE3 Feature requests](https://github.com/IDI-Systems/acre2/issues/?).
-Any and all relevant requests should be submitted there, where they will also get discussed and evaluated.
-Before adding a new one, make sure to check the previous entries from the thread and do a quick search for similar suggestions; please don't reiterate requests for features that had already been accepted for inclusion, or those which were disregarded earlier.
+Before adding a new one, make sure to check the previous entries from the issue tracker and do a quick search for similar accepted and revoked suggestions; please don't reiterate requests for features that had already been accepted for inclusion, or those which were disregarded earlier, but rather comment on that issue.

-Following their approval, feature requests may be moved by moderators to a separate issue for further discussion.